metakirby5/.dots/README.md

   source ~/dotfiles/shell/ls_colors.sh
   ```

-- Install *Stylish* for Chrome/Firefox and install the relevant userstyles.
   - Ensure your profile is called `profile` so the templates in
   `~/.mozilla/firefox/profile` can render properly.
 - Run `wzk` and choose a colorscheme.
   Alternatively, manually run `relink-config`, `whizkers`, `xrdb`,
   and restart `i3`.
+- Install *Stylish* for Chrome/Firefox and install the relevant userstyles
+  from `~/.whizkers_output/userstyles`.
+- Set up oomox and use the file in `~/.whizkers_output/oomox.sh`.
 - Be nice, eat rice.